An iterative method for the solution of Laplace-like equations in high and very high space dimensions: Introduction

 The rest of this paper is organized as follows.
 Section~\ref{sec2} sets the framework and is devoted to the representation of the solutions of the equation (\ref{eq1.1}) as traces of higher dimensional functions (\ref{eq1.6}) for right-hand sides that are themselves traces of functions with an integrable Fourier transform.
 In comparison with the proof in \cite{Yserentant_2020}, we give a more direct proof of this representation.
 In addition, we introduce two scales of norms with respect to which we later estimate the iteration error.

-In a sense, the following two sections form the core of the present work.
-They deal with the distribution of the values $\|T^t\eta\|^2$ on the unit sphere.
-Section~\ref{sec3} treats the general case.
-We first show that the expected value $E$ and the variance $V$ of the expression $\|T^t\eta\|^2$, considered as a random variable, can be expressed in terms of the singular values of the matrix $T$.
-Using this representation, we show that for random matrices $T$ with assigned expected value $E=1$ the expected value of the corresponding variances $V$ not only tends to zero as the dimension $m$ goes to infinity, but also that these variances cluster the more around their expected value the larger $m$ is.
-Sampling large numbers of these variances supports these theoretical findings.
+In a sense, the following section forms the core of the present work.
+It is devoted to the study of the angular distribution (\ref{eq1.10}) of the values $\|T^t\omega\|^2$.
+Our first result, Theorem~\ref{thm3.1}, is a semi-explicit representation of the density of this distribution in form of an integral over the unit sphere in $\mathbb{R}^m$.
+It gives detailed information about the behavior of this distribution for small $\delta$.
+In a special case, when all singular values of $T$ are equal, it becomes a rescaled beta distribution.
+Moreover, we show how the expected value $E$ and the variance $V$ of the distribution can be expressed in terms of the singular values of the matrix $T$.
+Using this representation, we show that for random matrices $T$ with assigned expected value $E=1$ the expected value of the variances $V$ not only tends to zero as the dimension $m$ goes to infinity, but also that these variances cluster the more around their expected value the larger $m$ is.
 We also study a class of matrices $T$ that are associated with interaction graphs.
-These matrices correspond to the case that some or all coordinate differences are introduced as additional variables and formed the original motivation for this work.
-The expected values $E$ that are assigned to these matrices always take the value one and the corresponding variances $V$ can be expressed directly in terms of the vertex degrees and the dimensions.
-Numerical experiments for standard classes of random graphs show that the variances tend to zero with high probability as the number of the vertices increases.
-As mentioned, the knowledge of the expected value and the variance assigned to a given matrix $T$ is of central importance since the distribution of the values $\|T^t\eta\|^2$ is usually not much different from the corresponding normal distribution.
-This can be checked experimentally by sampling these values for a large number of uniformly distributed points $\eta$ on the unit sphere.
+These matrices correspond to the case that some or all coordinate differences are introduced as additional variables and formed the motivation for the present work.
+The expected values that are assigned to these matrices take the value one and the variances $V$ can be expressed directly in terms of the vertex degrees.
+Finally, we show how to efficiently sample the values $\|T^t\eta\|^2$ for a large number of points $\eta$ that are uniformly distributed on the unit sphere.
+Calculations of this kind support our claim that these values are approximately normally distributed in high dimensions.

-These observations are supported by the results for orthogonal projections from a higher onto a lower dimensional space presented in Sect.~\ref{sec4}, a case which is accessible to a complete analysis and that for this reason serves us as a model problem.
-These results are based on a precise knowledge of the corresponding probability distributions and are related to the random projection theorem and the Johnson-Lindenstrauss lemma \cite{Vershynin}.
-This section is based in some parts on results from our former papers \cite{Yserentant_2020} and \cite{Yserentant_2022}, which are taken up here and are adapted to the present situation.